Modern Slavery Statement

 At Center Parcs, we respect the human rights of others and recognise that modern slavery is a violation of basic human rights and freedoms.
 We remain committed to ensuring that there is no modern slavery of any type in our business or supply chain.

 We are committed to maintaining high ethical standards within our business and supply chain.
 We have clear policies that ensure a consistent approach to the standards and behaviours we expect from our employees and suppliers.
+We realise that robust policies and processes are crucial to help us uphold human rights and prevent modern slavery.
 Our policies and processes include:

-• Our Code of Business Conduct and Ethics, which makes it clear that we conduct our business to the highest ethical, professional and legal standards.
-All relevant colleagues undertake annual training and certify compliance with the Code.
+• Our Code of Business Conduct and Ethics, which makes it clear that we conduct our business to the highest ethical, professional and legal standards and expect all our employees and those acting on our behalf to do the same.
+Any breach of the Code could result in disciplinary action and dismissal.
+All relevant colleagues undertake annual training and certify their compliance with the Code.

-• Our Ethical Trading Policy, which aims to embed ethical standards across our business and ensure modern slavery is not taking place anywhere in our supply chain.
-We aim to work with UK and international suppliers who treat their obligations towards human rights and modern slavery with the same importance that we do.
+• Our Ethical Trading Policy, which aims to embed ethical standards into our business and ensure modern slavery is not taking place anywhere in our supply chain.
+In addition, we aim to work with UK and international suppliers who treat their obligations towards human rights and modern slavery with the same high importance that we do.
+All suppliers are required to adhere to this policy.

 • Our Anti-Bribery and Corruption Policy, which outlines our zero tolerance of bribery and corruption – this policy applies to all employees, temporary workers, agency staff, third parties acting on our behalf and suppliers.

 • An independent external Whistleblowing Hotline which is available for anyone to confidentially report concerns about unethical conduct, including modern slavery.
+This can be used by employees, temporary workers, agency staff, external contractors and consultants.
 Calls are monitored and escalated as appropriate.

-• A risk training programme which is undertaken by all employees and includes details about modern slavery and human trafficking.
+• A risk training programme, which is undertaken by all employees and includes details about modern slavery, the issues surrounding modern slavery, signs to look out for and details of the independent whistleblowing helpline.

-• A Supplier Registration System which ensures high-risk suppliers are correctly identified as such and monitored to ensure their working practices are compliant.
+• A Supplier Registration System which ensures high-risk suppliers are correctly identified as such based on particular industries or production locations.
+High-risk suppliers are monitored to ensure their working practices are compliant.

 • Pre-employment checks to ensure anyone recruited to work for Center Parcs in the UK and/or Ireland has the right to do so, and their basic rights are protected.